adenhelex/Music_Player/README.md

 ## About

-Made this as a portfolio project.
-Wanted to build something fun and functional that shows I can handle complex React state and create a nice UI.
+Built by **Sikarin Kaewjutaniti** as a portfolio project demonstrating modern React development skills, state management, and UI/UX design.
+This project showcases the ability to create complex, interactive applications with a focus on user experience and clean code architecture.

 If you find any bugs or have suggestions, feel free to open an issue!

 ---

+**Author:** Sikarin Kaewjutaniti
-Built with Next.js and way too much coffee ☕
+**Built with:** Next.js and way too much coffee ☕